Jordan Groshans

-Jordan Lee Groshans (born November 10, 1999) is an American professional baseball infielder who is a free agent.
+Jordan Lee Groshans (born November 10, 1999) is an American professional baseball infielder in the Atlanta Braves organization.
 He has previously played in Major League Baseball (MLB) for the Miami Marlins.
 The Toronto Blue Jays selected Groshans in the first round, with the 12th overall selection, in the 2018 MLB draft, and he made his MLB debut in 2022 for the Marlins.

 Amateur career

 Groshans attended Magnolia High School in Magnolia, Texas.
 In July 2017, the summer before his senior year, he played in the Under Armour All American Game at Wrigley Field.
-As a senior, he batted .444 with 11 home runs and 36 runs batted in (RBIs).
+As a senior, he batted .444 with 11 home runs and 36 runs batted in (RBI).
 Prior to the 2018 draft, he had committed to play college baseball at the University of Kansas.

 Professional career

 Toronto Blue Jays

 The Toronto Blue Jays selected Groshans in the first round, with the 12th overall selection, in the 2018 Major League Baseball draft.
 He signed with the Blue Jays on June 12 and received a $3.4 million signing bonus.
 Groshans was assigned to the Rookie-level Gulf Coast League Blue Jays to begin his professional career before being promoted to the Bluefield Blue Jays of the Advanced-Rookie Appalachian League in August.
 In 48 games between the two clubs, Groshans hit .296 with five home runs and 43 RBI.

 Groshans began 2019 with the Lansing Lugnuts of the Single–A Midwest League.
 He appeared in only 23 games, batting .337 with two home runs and 13 RBI before being shut down for the remainder of the season with a foot injury.
 Groshans did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 For the 2021 season, he was assigned to the New Hampshire Fisher Cats of the Double-A Northeast.
 He missed playing time in May due to a sore back and was also placed on the injured list in early September, causing him to miss the end of the season.
 Over 75 games for the season, Groshans slashed .291/.367/.450 with seven home runs and forty RBI.
 He opened the 2022 season on the injured list with an oblique strain.
 Groshans was activated shortly after the season started and was assigned to the Buffalo Bisons of the Triple-A International League.